-In June 2002, our museum service, with the support of the Heritage Lottery Fund and The Art Fund, purchased 112 watercolour sketches by Thomas Rowlandson, Samuel Howitt, and others.
+In June 2002, our museum service, with the support of the Heritage Lottery Fund and The Art Fund, purchased 112 watercolour sketches by Thomas Rowlandson, Samuel Howitt (PDF, 417KB), and others.
 This remarkable collection came from Longleat House in Wiltshire, seat of the Marquess of Bath.
 It was rediscovered in the library in two bound volumes.

 The Thomas Rowlandson collection